 SNCnet User Guide (coming soon)

-SNCnet Release Notes (coming soon)
+SNCnet Release Notes (last updated December 2024)

 SNCnet Access

-To access SNCnet, one of your bank’s SNC Firm Administrators must first complete and submit the SNC Reporter Contact Form.
+To access SNCnet, one of your bank’s SNC Firm Administrators must first complete and submit the SNC Contact Form.
 Banks regulated by the OCC should email the completed form to SNC@occ.treas.gov.
 FDIC and FRS regulated banks should email the completed form to kc.srm.snc.reporting@kc.frb.org.
 Once your account is set up, you will receive a “Welcome to OASIS” email that will direct you to login.gov to complete your two-factor identification, or for user accounts outside the United States, "Welcome to the Federal Reserve System" email that will direct you to create an Okta account.

-SNC Reporter Contact Form (last updated September 2024)
+SNC Contact Form (last updated December 2024)

 External LinkLogin.gov Instructions (see Login.Gov Help Center – Getting started with Login.gov)